makersacademy/airport_challenge/README.md

   - `@@states`, an array containing the symbols `:clear` and `:stormy` in amounts reflecting the frequency of their occurance

   - `self.random` which calls `@@states.sample` to produce a weighted sample of either `:clear` or `:stormy` and returns the result

----

-## How I met the specifications

-- Allowed planes to take off and land at an airport
-- Prevented landing at full airports
-- Prevented takeoff and landing in bad weather
-- Allowed overriding default airport capacity
-- Dealt with edge cases:
-  - preventing takeoff of a plane that is not in airport
-  - preventing landing of a plane that is not in the air
-  - only allowing planes to land
-- Completed the challenge using TDD
-- Achieved 100% test coverage
-- Kept each class, module and test suite in a seperate file
-- Kept methods short and with a single-responsibility
-- Used rubocop to ensure an acceptable style